jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Several years ago, this would been my final word on what to learn, but [Large Language Models and Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) are changing the landscape rapidly.
 Those who don't learn how to leverage LLMs and GenAI will be a sever disadvantage.
 Navigating LLMs and GenAI will be the topic of my next post.
 (TBD)

+# Learning by Doing
+There are many ways to learn.
+I will provide several references in different media.

+Tutorials may not be enough.
+Passive leraning fades quickely.
+Real understanding comes from appling what you've learned.

+Build things.
+Refactor code.
+Experiment.
+Teach others.
+Write blogs.

 # Reading and Reference Material
 I started my career with Bell Labs in 1985.